Kullervo (Sibelius): Posthumous revival

 Initially, there was some debate as to the propriety of performing a work that Sibelius withdrew, did not revise, and left unpublished.
-Santeri Levas, Sibelius's private secretary from 1938–1957, wrote that the Jalas concert was "against the expressed wish of the recently deceased master".
+Santeri Levas, Sibelius's private secretary from 1938 to 1957, wrote that the Jalas concert was "against the expressed wish of the recently deceased master".
 Evidence in support of this perspective is that Sibelius regularly denied performance requests.
 For example, when on 31 August 1950 Olin Downes—the music critic for The New York Times and Sibelius 'apostle'—wrote to the composer to secure Kullervos American premiere, Sibelius refused in a 5 September response.
 "I still feel deeply for this youthful work of mine", Sibelius explained.
 "Perhaps that accounts for the fact that I would not like to have it performed abroad during an era that seems to me so very remote from the spirit that Kullervo represents ...
 I am not certain that the modern public would be able to place it in its proper perspective ... even in my own country I have declined to have it produced".
 (Note: Sibelius did, however, consent to Downes's 4 October request to have a facsimile of the manuscript mailed to New York, so that he could study Kullervo for a book he was writing on the topic of the composer's development.
 (Preemptively, he had pledged to keep Kullervo "in the most sacred confidence ...
 I would promise never to show it to a single conductor or musician ... [and] I would never in any article quote a theme".)
 In a letter from 9 November, Downes described the anticipated copy as the "most precious gift that I [will] have ever received in music".)
 However, Erik Tawaststjerna, Sibelius's most expansive biographer, argued that the posthumous revival of Kullervo "was certainly not in conflict with [Sibelius's] last wishes", as before his death he "reconciled to the idea that the symphony in its entirety might be taken up ... and finally accepted it as something quite natural".